Robert Moog: Moog synthesizer

-At Cornell, Moog began work on his first synthesizer components with the composer Herb Deutsch.
+At Cornell, Moog began work on his first synthesizer components with composer Herb Deutsch.
 At the time, synthesizers were enormous, room-filling instruments; Moog hoped to build a more compact synthesizer that would appeal to musicians.
 He believed that practicality and affordability were the most important parameters.

-In 1964, Moog began creating the Moog synthesizer.
-It was composed of separate modules which created and shaped sounds, connected by patch cords.
+In 1964, Moog began creating the Moog modular synthesizer.
+It was composed of separate modules that created and shaped sounds, connected by patch cords.
 Previous synthesizers, such as the RCA Mark II, had created sound from hundreds of vacuum tubes.
-Instead, Moog used recently available silicon transistors — specifically, transistors with an exponential relationship between input voltage and output current.
-With these, he created the voltage-controlled oscillator (VCO), which generated a waveform whose pitch could be adjusted by changing the voltage.
+Instead, Moog used recently available silicon transistors with an exponential relationship between input voltage and output current.
+With these, he created the voltage-controlled oscillator (VCO), which generates a waveform with a pitch that could be adjusted by changing the voltage.
 Similarly, he used voltage to control loudness with voltage-controlled amplifiers (VCAs).
-One innovative feature was its envelope, which controlled how notes swell and fade.
+One innovative feature was its envelope, which controls how notes swell and fade.
 According to the Guardian, Moog's 1964 paper Voltage-Controlled Music Modules, in which he proposed the Moog synthesizer modules, invented the modern concept of the analog synthesizer.

 Moog debuted the instrument at the 1964 Audio Engineering Society convention in New York.
-It was much smaller than other synthesizers, such as the RCA Synthesizer introduced a decade earlier, and much cheaper, at US$10,000 compared to the six-figure sums of other synthesizers.
-Whereas the RCA Synthesizer was programmed with punchcards, Moog's synthesizer could be played via keyboard, making it attractive to musicians.
+It was much smaller than other synthesizers, such as the RCA Synthesizer introduced a decade earlier, and much cheaper, at US$10,000, as compared to the six-figure sums of other synthesizers.
+Whereas the RCA Synthesizer was programmed with punchcards, Moog's synthesizer could be programmed with knobs and patch cables and played via keyboard, making it attractive to musicians.
 New Scientist described it as the first commercial synthesizer.

+At this time, Moog and then Fred Cochran constructed the so-called Moogtonium for the composer Max Brand.
+It is still operational and exhibited in the Langenzersdorf Museum near Vienna (Austria).

-Moog described himself as a toolmaker, designing things for his users, not himself.
-His development was driven by requests and suggestions from various musicians, including Deutsch (who devised the instrument's keyboard interface), Richard Teitelbaum, Vladimir Ussachevsky and Wendy Carlos.
-His other early customers included choreographer Alwin Nikolais and composer John Cage.
-Universities established electronic music laboratories with Moog synthesizers.
-The Moog synthesizer was followed in 1970 by a more portable model, the Minimoog, described as the most famous and influential synthesizer in history.
+Moog described himself as a toolmaker designing things for his users, not himself.
+His development was driven by requests and suggestions from various musicians, including Deutsch (who devised the instrument's keyboard interface), Richard Teitelbaum, Vladimir Ussachevsky (credited with devising the ADSR envelope shape), and Wendy Carlos.
+His other early customers included choreographer and composer Alwin Nikolais and composer John Cage.
+Universities established electronic music studios with Moog synthesizers.
+In 1970, Moog released the portable fixed-architecture Minimoog, described as the most famous and influential synthesizer in history.